Battery Systems <5 MW begin capturing New York VDER revenue

 Capacity Revenue

-• Revenue depends solely on the output during the one hour each year that turns out (in retrospect) to be the hour with the highest Net Hourly Demand in the zone in which the project operates.
+Revenue depends solely on the output during the one hour each year that turns out (in retrospect) to be the hour with the highest Net Hourly Demand in all of NYISO.
 If the project is able to maximize generation during that one hour in the year, then it could generate nothing in the other 8,759 hours of the year, and still get 100% of the available capacity revenue.
 On the other hand, if the battery happened to have a problem during that one hour and wasn’t able to generate anything, the project gets zero.

 Environmental Revenue